couchbaselabs/docs-ng/content/couchbase-manual-2.2/installing-and-upgrading.markdown

 implementation is incompatible with other operating systems.
 It is not possible either to mix operating systems within the same cluster, or configure XDCR between a Mac OS X and Windows or Linux cluster.
-If you need to move data between a Mac OS X cluster and a cluster hosted on another platform, please use `cbbackup` and `cbrestore`.
+If you need to move data between a Mac OS X cluster and a cluster hosted on another platform, use `cbbackup` and `cbrestore`.
 For more information, see [Backup and Restore Between Mac OS X and Other Platforms](#couchbase-backup-restore-mac).